 ATA maintains a smoke free environment.
-Smoking, food and beverages are prohibited in the classrooms.
+Smoking, food and beverages without spill-proof tops are prohibited in the classrooms.
 A smoking area is located outside the building and away from all building entrances.
 All students are expected to leave their work areas neat and free from trash.